KTC96/Echoes-Of-The-Exclusion/README.md

 Explanation: The get_user_input method was modified to convert the valid options to uppercase to ensure case-insensitive comparison with the user's input.
 This prevents issues where the user might enter lowercase characters for valid options.

+Issue: When replaying the game, visiting the library caused duplication of print statements.

+Explanation:

+The play_again_prompt() method was being called multiple times when the player chooses to play again.
+Modification of the play_again_prompt() method to include a loop solved the issue.

 #### Remaining Bugs

 There are no remaining bugs